-A permit and engineer design is required for any retaining wall in Peachtree City over 4 feet in height as measured from the top of the footing.
+A permit and engineer design is required for any retaining wall in Peachtree City 4 feet or more in height as measured from the top of the footing.

 - Distances to property lines and any existing structures